Batman: Arkham City Accessibility Report

 Tutorials: There are helpful tutorials, instructions and tips.
 Information is provided in a timely manner, with appropriate levels of detail.
 Ideally, this includes ongoing tips that relate to contexts in the game where the player is failing.

-If you want to play Batman: Arkham City, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Batman: Arkham City, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 Batman: Arkham City has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.